Generate Realistic Human Face using GAN

 - The generator is in a feedback loop with the discriminator.

-The maths behind the GANs
+The math behind the GANs

 Let’s dig a little deeper and understand how it works mathematically.
 Discriminator’s job is to perform Binary Classification to detect between Real and Fake so its loss function is Binary Cross Entropy.
 What Generator does is Density Estimation, from the noise to real data, and feed it to Discriminator to fool it.